wp-plugins/wp-auctions/readme.txt

 **New Features:**

-* Set a globale Bid increment value for all auctions.
+* Set a global Bid increment value for all auctions.
 * Allow only registered users to bid.
 * ...more to come.